Pink family (Caryophyllaceae)

 long, compressed-reniform in shape, dark brown to black, and minutely

 tubercled.
-The root system consists of a taproot or thickened crown with fibrous roots.
+The root system consists of a taproot or thickened crown

 The preference is full sun, dry conditions, and calcareous soil